 At the top of this list is sushi.
 Yes, who wouldn’t eat sushi for breakfast?
-Unless you have some seafood allergies or reservations about eating raw food, I totally recommend having sushi for breakfast at least once in your life.
-It is a great alternative for the generic eggs and toast routine, especially when you are in Japan, a place where you get premium quality ingredients and can have professional sushi masters prepare the good stuff for you.
+It is a great alternative to the generic eggs-and-toast routine, especially in Japan, where you get premium quality seafood prepared by the masters.

 2. BOUL’ANGE (Eggslut / Luke’s Lobster)

 Boul’ange has been one of my favorite Shinjuku cafes ever since a friend recommended their pain au chocolat.
 The bakery’s name is a combination of two French words, boulangerie (bakery) and ange (angel).
 Boul’ange lives up to its name as a pastry heaven, with a wide variety of bread and a down-to-earth store atmosphere, comforting in a busy city like Tokyo.

 Most locals get their bread to-go, but if you want to take your time, you can grab their famous croissant (they sell about 2,000 per day!), pair it with a hot cup of coffee, and take a seat on the upper floor.

 If you want something unconventional, try their melon pan.
 You can enjoy the contrast between the texture and taste of the sable dough and the fluffiness and buttery scent of the pastry.

 Boul’ange was a solo bakery but was renovated into a food hall that now includes Eggslut and Luke’s Lobster.
 If you are up for something hearty and heavy, try Eggslut’s Route 20 sandwich, a dish only available in Japan that is packed with filling ingredients: burger patties, scrambled eggs, creamy egg yolk, and cheddar cheese.